vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/058/_index.md

 title = "+058"

 +++
-On the curious structure and contents of this hymn, see the publ. intro.
+On the curious structure and contents of this hymn, see the published introduction.